 Police: Aramark operated at PPG Paints Arena without a health permit

-Food services company Aramark operated at Pittsburgh's PPG Paints Arena without a valid health permit for 21 days in February and March, according to the state Bureau of Liquor Control Enforcement.
+Food services company Aramark operated at PPG Paints Arena without a valid health permit for 21 days in February and March, according to the state Bureau of Liquor Control Enforcement.

 LCE officer Steve Brison said Aramark is the responsible party for health permits at the home of the Penguins, located on Fifth Avenue in the city's Uptown section.